-Remove the blade from its holder by grasping the tabbed end of the blade.
+3. Remove the blade from its holder by grasping the tabbed end of the blade.
 Pull firmly until the tabs come out of the holder.

-4. Examine the new wiper blades.
+Examine the new wiper blades.
 If they have no plastic or metal reinforcement along the back edge, remove the metal reinforcement strips from the old wiper blade and install them in the slots along the edge of the new blade.

-- 5. Slide the new wiper blade into the holder until the tabs lock. - Slide the wiper blade assembly onto the wiper arm.
+- 5. Slide the new wiper blade into the holder until the tabs lock. - 6.
+Slide the wiper blade assembly onto the wiper arm.
 Make sure it locks in place. - 7.
 Lower the wiper arm down against the windshield.

-Standard on U.S. EX model

-Your vehicle's air conditioning is a

-sealed system.
-Any major maintenance, such as recharging, should be

-done by a qualified mechanic.
-You

-can do a couple of things to make

-sure the air conditioning works
+Standard on EX and Si models in U.S., SiR model in Canada Your car's air conditioning is a sealed system.
+Any major maintenance, such as recharging, should be done by a qualified mechanic.
+You can do a couple of things to make sure the air conditioning works efficiently.

-efficiently.